Flow Research on Creativity

-This is one of the best videos (only 4 minutes!)
-I have seen about flow:
+This is one of the best videos (only 4 minutes) I have seen about creative flow research including how it was discovered by Mihaly Csikszentmihalyi and flow’s link to learning, concentration, and enjoyment.

 Source: BrainFacts.org